History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The following are several states that have poor water quality due to a high concentration of contaminants in their drinking water systems:

-• California: Out of all U.S. states, California has the highest levels of arsenic, nitrates, and PFAS in its water systems; California’s water supply is compromised by industrial waste, agricultural runoff, and deteriorating infrastructure.
-According to the 2019 NRDC report, it was estimated that nearly one million residents were using water that is unsafe for drinking.
+• California: Of all U.S. states, California has the highest levels of arsenicnitrates, and PFAS in its water systems.
+Industrial waste, agricultural runoff, and deteriorating infrastructure compromise California's water supply.
+The 2019 NRDC report shows that nearly one million residents use unsafe drinking water.

-• Texas: The specific state has been found to contain some of the highest levels of arsenic, lead, and industrial chemicals in drinking water.
-According to the Environmental Working Group of 2021, water systems in Texas contain high levels of pollutants that breach the legal maximum limit.
+• Texas: The state has been found to have some of the highest levels of arseniclead, and industrial chemicals in drinking water.
+According to the Environmental Working Group of 2021, Texas's water systems contain high levels of pollutants that breach the legal maximum limit.

-• Pennsylvania: Due to fracking, pollution of drinking water has been reported to contain radioactive material, methane and heavy metals.
+• Pennsylvania: Due to fracking, drinking water pollution has been reported to contain radioactive material, methane, and other heavy metals.
 A study conducted in 2022 by Penn State University reassured that households close to fracking areas have a higher contamination rate

 Is LA Water Safe to Drink?